 If you’re going to set up a blog, it is because you have something of value you want to share with people.

-Some popular ideas include cooking, gardening, writing, book reviews, finance, motherhood, grammar, celebrities and genealogy to name a few.
+Some popular ideas include cooking, gardening, writing, book reviews, finance, motherhood, grammar, celebrities, and genealogy, to name a few.

-The best advice is to choose a topic that you are passionate about and possess a depth of knowledge.
+The best advice is to choose a topic you are passionate about and possess a depth of knowledge.
 Being enthusiastic about sharing your knowledge and skills is the cornerstone of great blogging.

 The best blog sites are almost always written by people who are motivated and keen to help their readers.
-Write great blog posts and people will read them.
+Write great blog posts, and people will read them.